Michael Kannengieser's Substack Page

 Mike, call me the moment you read this.
 It is important.
 Even if it is two o’clock in the morning, please call.
 I need to speak to you!

-She included her home phone, her cell phone, and the number to the business her and her husband owned together.
-At five a.m.
-I wasn’t going to call anybody, especially a woman I was only casually acquainted with; and, not with my wife in the shower getting ready for work a few yards away in our master bathroom.
-I didn’t want to have to withstand the district attorney style grilling she'd give me if I was caught calling a thirty-something woman from the secretive confines of our computer room at the crack of dawn.
+She included her home phone, her cell phone, and the number of the business she and her husband owned together.
+I wouldn’t call a woman I only knew casually at 5 AM.
+And not with my wife in the shower getting ready for work a few yards away in our main bathroom.
+I didn’t want to endure her district attorney-style grilling if she caught me calling a thirty-something woman from the secrecy of our computer room at dawn.

 I waited until I got to work.
 My job keeps me in front of a computer all day and I can check my e-mail messages at will.
-I opened My Yahoo!, navigated to my inbox, found her cell phone number, and then I called her up.
+I opened e-mail, navigated to my inbox, found her cell phone number, and then I called her up.

 Mike, oh my God Mike.
 It’s about Stephen.”
 She was bawling, weeping uncontrollably.